ChristopherA/Lists-of-High-Signal-Low-Noise-Links/ImmunityCredentials-VerifiableClaims-COVID19.md

 ## Guidelines for Technologists

 **Though Immunity Credentials could be implemented with legacy identity and digital credential technology, there are some real advantages to using the new self-sovereign identity architectures of W3C Verifiable Credentials standard and the emerging Decentralized Identifier (DID) specification.
-I am co-inventor and architect of this architecture, so I am biased*
+I am co-inventor and architect of this architecture, so I am biased.**

 **This is a the best primer on the topic of W3C Verifiable Credentials standard**